Dr Isabelle Micklewright, Senior Clinical Psychologist, Thrive Psychology Bucks

 Health and Care Professions Council

 The HCPC are an independent, UK-wide health regulator.
 They set standards of professional training, performance and conduct for 16 professions.

 They keep a register of health professionals who meet their standards, and they take action if registered health professionals fall below those standards.
 They were created by a piece of legislation called the Health Professions Order 2001.

 Registration means that a health professional meets national standards for their professional training, performance and conduct.

 Other areas of counselling I deal with

 I am a registered provider with AXA Health, AVIVA, Aetna, Vitality Health, Cigna and WPA.
+I am awaiting confirmation of provider status with BUPA.
 I can request to be registered with an additional provider if clients have a policy with a different insurance company.

-Payment is to be made using bank transfer in UK pounds within 24 hours of arranging your session to secure your appointment with me.
-This avoids us having to use any of our therapy session time to do this.
-My fees cover the cost of professional indemnity insurance, my own professional clinical supervision, my preparation time and the consultation.
+Course fees vary.
+Payment is to be made using bank transfer in UK pounds.
+My fees cover the cost of delivering the workshop, professional indemnity insurance, my own professional clinical supervision, my preparation time, and, where applicable, room hire and meals.

 Please visit my website for more information.